jp7677/dxvk-nvapi/README.md

 DXVK 1.10 and older does not support `DXVK_ENABLE_NVAPI`.
 Disable the `nvapiHack` in DXVK 1.10 and older with `dxgi.nvapiHack = False` set in a DXVK configuration file, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf).

-### Non-NVIDIA GPUs or non-proprietary driver
+### Non-NVIDIA GPU

 Using DXVK-NVAPI with other GPU vendors / drivers has very limited use.
 Outside of testing, only Reflex (LatencyFlex) or HDR entry points provide benefits.
 This requires DXVK to see the GPU as an NVIDIA GPU.
 Use `DXVK_CONFIG="dxgi.hideAmdGpu = True"` to spoof an AMD GPU as NVIDIA GPU.
 Use `DXVK_CONFIG="dxgi.customVendorId = 10de"` for generally spoofing an NVIDIA GPU.

-Setting `DXVK_NVAPI_ALLOW_OTHER_DRIVERS=1` is needed for successful DXVK-NVAPI initialization when using a driver other than the NVIDIA proprietary driver like RADV or NVK.
-The reported driver version will be 999.99.
+Setting `DXVK_NVAPI_ALLOW_OTHER_DRIVERS=1` is needed for successful DXVK-NVAPI initialization when using a driver other than the NVIDIA proprietary driver or Mesa NVK.
+The reported driver version on drivers other than the NVIDIA proprietary driver will be 999.99.
 Overriding the reported driver version is still recommended.
-The reported GPU arrchitecture for other drivers is always Pascal to prevent attempts to initialize DLSS.
+The reported GPU arrchitecture for other vendors is always Pascal to prevent attempts to initialize DLSS.
 This behavior cannot be changed without modifying the source code.

 ## Tweaks, debugging and troubleshooting